davestewart/alias-quokka-plugin-demo/README.md

 npm install alias-quokka-plugin
 ```

-Otherwise, install from Dave's GitHub:
+Otherwise, install from the GitHub fork:

 ```
 npm install --save-dev davestewart/alias-quokka-plugin#master
 ```

-#### Quokka config file
+#### Config

-Copy the `.quokka` configuration file to the root of your project.
+Copy or create a `.quokka` configuration file in the root of your project.

-#### Alias configuration
+#### Aliases

-Add aliases to the `alias` section of the file:
+Add aliases to the `alias` section of the file, for example:

 ```
 {